nllz/IRTF-HRPC/draft-political.md

 ---
-title: On the Politics of Standards
+title: On Value Neutrality and the Politics of Standards
 abbrev: politix
-docname: draft-tenoever-hrpc-political-05
+docname: draft-tenoever-hrpc-political-06
 category: info

 ipr: trust200902